 First, I really think I’m tracking a global movement that is in its infancy, doesn’t really have a strong collective sense of itself, but in the next few years could become a really serious thing.
 And because of the size and number of companies, you can’t study this without studying Japan and Korea.
 The world’s biggest company that does 30-hour weeks is in Japan, and some of the most successful startups working shorter hours are in Korea.
 Talking about European companies is a good start, but it’s not the end.

-Second, for American audiences, when you talk about companies in Sweden and Netherlands, this is what they imagine:
+Second, for American audiences, when you talk about companies in Sweden and Netherlands, they imagine something like the elves in Middle Earth.

 When nations that have powerful unions, strong social welfare, and a words for “cozy evenings by the fire wearing hand-knit socks” opt for working less, it’s both totally unsurprising, and remote.
 It’s hard for American companies to imagine following the Nordic model in… just about anything.
 However, when you talk about it being done by companies that are in countries whose languages have words for “working yourself to death,” those same audiences are more likely to sit up and take notice.